 Prisons are social and political institutions governed by local, state and national policies.
 They have a profound influence on American society, especially on our political community.
 Prisons amplify inequality and compound disadvantage.
 The massive number of people imprisoned in the United States speaks volumes about our policy priorities and about our democracy.
 What policy processes directly and indirectly account for United States’ dubious distinction as the nation that incarcerates more of its population than any other?
 Relatedly, how do such policies affect the lives of the millions of people who come into contact with the carceral state each year?
 To gain clarity on these questions, we will examine how public policies affect people’s lives before, during and after incarceration.
 Students will gain an empirically grounded, theoretically far-reaching and experientially oriented understanding of one of the most consequential and transformative institutions in America.

 This course examines racial and ethnic politics (REP) in the United States, highlighting its fundamental role in shaping American politics.
 We will explore the political origins of the American racial order and the ways it has both persisted and changed over time.
 Focusing on participation, representation and resistance, we will emphasize the political agency of racialized groups while recognizing the power of institutions and policies in shaping their trajectory.
-This course should provide students with the knowledge and analytical tools necessary to better understand and more effectively study the complexities of race that loom large in a post 9/11, post-Obama, post-Ferguson America.
+This course should provide students with the knowledge and analytical tools necessary to better understand and more effectively study the complexities of race that loom large in a "post" America (post 9/11, post-Obama, post-Ferguson).